 Microbes constitute the largest reservoir of biodiversity on Earth.
 Their activities and interactions are at the core of many environmental processes, and the genetic makeup of microbial species and communities forms the basis of their behavior in the environment.
 The JGI sequences the genomes of microbes and microbial communities that significantly contribute to element and nutrient cycling, particularly those found in less well-understood terrestrial, subsurface, and terrestrial-aquatic interface ecosystems.
 JGI also focuses on projects that aim to understand biogenic contributions to the global carbon cycle as well as atmospheric particle formation and evolution.
 Data from such studies is expected to contribute to better predictive models of global climate.
 They may also provide a basic understanding of the roles microbiomes play in determining the behavior of the physical environment and provide opportunities for biologically-based mitigation strategies.

 The JGI seeks to support projects that will foster a genome-enabled understanding of microbial behavior with an impact on the physical, chemical, and geochemical processes that control the environmental fate of key elements with an impact on BER’s energy and environmental mission objectives.
-Microbes and microbial communities of interest to the JGI as sequencing targets include: those involved in elemental and nutrient cycles, those that impact sustainable bioenergy crop growth or global carbon cycling, and those involved in the cycling of elements that mediate the transformation or are energetically coupled to contaminants such as heavy metals or radionuclides in soils, freshwater, coastal sediments, and the subsurface.
+Microbes and microbial communities of interest to the JGI as sequencing targets include: those involved in elemental and nutrient cycles, those that impact sustainable bioenergy crop growth or global carbon cycling, and those involved in the cycling of elements that mediate the transformation or are energetically coupled to contaminants such as heavy metals or radionuclides in soils, freshwater, coastal sediments (coastal here defined by the area within 185 km of land), and the subsurface.